CBorowski-dev/docs-operaton-org/content/update/minor/711-to-712/jboss.md

 * `com/fasterxml/jackson/core/jackson-databind`
 * `com/jayway/jsonpath/json-path`

-# 3. Update Camunda Web Applications
+# 3. Update Operaton Web Applications

 ## Update REST API

-The following steps are required to update the Camunda REST API on a JBoss/Wildfly instance:
+The following steps are required to update the Operaton REST API on a JBoss/Wildfly instance:

 1. Undeploy an existing web application with a name like `camunda-engine-rest`
 2. Download the REST API web application archive from our [Artifact Repository][engine-rest].
 Alternatively, switch to the private repository for